 The Challenge aims to raise awareness on the impact of meat consumption on our planet and our health, while encouraging the SFU community to choose vegetarian options one day a week.

 Eating a meat-heavy diet can greatly impact on the health of our planet.
 Animal agriculture is responsible for more greenhouse gas emissions than the entire transportation sector combined.
 If everyone went meatless one day a week, the impact would be equivalent to taking 240 millions cars off the road each year.

 Choosing plant-based alternatives can also have a significant effect on personal health as well.
 Consuming less meat has been linked to reducing the risk of preventable health conditions such as heart disease, high blood pressure & cholesterol, stroke, cancer, and diabetes.

 Take the Challenge!

-Each month, Embark will run an online contest to encourage SFU students to integrate plant-based options into their diet.
+This November, Embark is running a 3-week online contest (until November 30th) to encourage SFU students to integrate plant-based options into their diet.

-1. Post a photo of yourself on Instagram enjoying a vegetarian meal on campus
+1. Post a photo of yourself on Instagram or Twitter enjoying a vegetarian meal on campus

 2. Hashtag #SFUVeggieChallenge

 3. Follow & tag @EmbarkSustainability in your post